 My newspaper doesn’t publish the crossword’s title or theme.
 Why not?

 Only the Sunday puzzles are given a title.
 I add a title to the Monday-Saturday puzzles myself.
-I started this practice a few years ago, and then tried to stop it when I realized that it was causing some confusion.
-I started adding title again at the request of several blog readers.
+I started this practice a few years ago, and then tried to stop the practice when I realized that it was causing some confusion.
+I started adding a title again at the request of several blog readers.
 They sometimes use the title as a hint, should they need one.

 How do you solve the puzzle so quickly?

-I must admit, that I often solve the puzzle quite rapidly, relative to a few years ago before I started this blog.
+It is true that I sometimes solve the puzzle quite rapidly, relative to a few years ago before I started this blog.
 However, my times are extremely pedestrian compared to many expert solvers (who can solve Monday puzzles in 2-3 minutes!).
 Also, I am solving on a computer.
 I find that typing in answers is quicker than writing in pencil, and there’s often no need to check my work because I get a “Congratulations!” message if I’ve made no mistakes.

 How are you so quick, publishing your solution before I even get my newspaper?!

 I solve the LA Times crossword online.
 The crossword is published online a few hours before it appears in the print edition.
 I usually do the puzzle late in the evening, just before I head for bed.

 How long does it take you write up each puzzle?